 Help a nonprofit group fight climate change.

 There are large, successful nonprofit groups that are working hard to do what they can to curb climate change.
 They are able to do a lot of good because a lot of people support them.
-They use the donations they receive to take big actions, often at the national level.
-Here are a few I can recommend to check out and see if you might want to help out.
+They use the donations they receive to take big actions, often at the or national level.
+Here are a few I can recommend to check out and see if you might want to help them.

 - The Union of Concerned Scientists